Whistleblowing Mechanism

 1. Purpose

-Hang Lung Group Limited and Hang Lung Properties Limited (the Group) is committed to establishing and maintaining best practices in corporate governance.
-All directors, employees and related third parties are expected to conduct themselves with integrity, impartiality and honesty.
+Hang Lung Group Limited, Hang Lung Properties Limited and their respective associated companies (collectively, the “Group”) are committed to establishing and maintaining best practices in corporate governance.
+All directors and employees of the Group and third parties who have business dealings with the Group are expected to conduct themselves with integrity, impartiality and honesty.

-The Whistleblowing Policy is designed to encourage all directors, employees and related third parties to raise serious concerns internally, without fear of reprisal or victimization, in a responsible and effective manner rather than overlooking a problem or blowing the whistle outside the Group’s reporting channels.
+This policy is designed to encourage all directors and employees of the Group and third parties who have business dealings with the Group to raise serious concerns internally, without fear of reprisal or victimization, in a responsible and effective manner rather than overlooking a problem or blowing the whistle outside the Group’s reporting channels.

 The purpose of this policy is to set out the Group’s policy on, and commitment to, whistleblowing and the protection of whistleblowers, and to provide details on how reports of improprieties can be made.